Counterfeit consumer good: Media

-Compact Discs, videotapes and DVDs, computer software and other media that are easily copied can be counterfeited and sold through vendors at street markets, night markets, mail order, and numerous Internet sources, including open auction sites like eBay.
-In some cases where the counterfeit media has packaging good enough to be mistaken for the genuine product, it is sometimes sold as such.
-Music enthusiasts may use the term bootleg recording to differentiate otherwise unavailable recordings from counterfeited copies of commercially released material.
+Compact discs, videotapes, DVDs, computer software and other media that are easily copied can be counterfeited and sold through vendors at street markets, night markets, mail order, and numerous Internet sources, including open auction sites like eBay.
+If the counterfeit media has packaging good enough to be mistaken for the genuine product, it is sometimes sold as such.
+Music enthusiasts may use the term bootleg recording to differentiate otherwise-unavailable recordings from counterfeited copies of commercially released material.

-In 2014, nearly 30% of the UK population was knowingly or unknowingly involved in some form of piracy, either through streaming content online or buying counterfeit DVDs, with such theft costing the UK audiovisual industries about £500m a year.
+In 2014, nearly 30% of the UK population was knowingly or unknowingly involved in some form of piracy through streaming content online or buying counterfeit DVDs, with such theft costing the UK audiovisual industries about £500m a year.
 Counterfeits are particularly harmful to smaller, independent film-makers, who may have spent years raising money for the film.
 As a result, the value of intellectual property becomes eroded and films are less likely to be made.
 In 2018, U.S. agents seized more than 70,000 pirated copies of music and movies from a home in Fresno, California.
 Although it was a relatively small portion of all imported counterfeits, according to one expert:

 China has been targeted by the Motion Picture Association of America (MPAA) for distributing pirated movies and television shows.
 A selection of websites, internet newsgroups, peer-to-peer online networks and physical locations renowned for sharing illegal content, were presented to officials.
 Other countries were also listed as sources, including Russia, Brazil, Canada, Thailand and Indonesia.
 In August 2011, it was reported that at least 22 fake Apple Stores were operating in parts of China, despite others having been shut down in the past by authorities at other locations.
 The following month, also in China, it was discovered that people were attempting to recreate the popular Angry Birds franchise into a theme park (see here) without permission from its Finnish copyright/trademark owners.

 3D printed products

 Counterfeiting of countless items with either large or relatively cheap 3D printers, is a growing problem.
-The sophisticated printing material and the ever-expanding supply of digital CAD designs available online, will contribute to a black market in counterfeit goods.
+The sophisticated printing material and the ever-expanding supply of digital CAD designs available online, will contribute to a black market for counterfeit goods.
 The Gartner Group estimated that intellectual property loss due to 3D printer counterfeiting could total $100 billion by 2018.
-Among the technological fields that can be victimized by counterfeits will be auto and aircraft parts, toys, medical devices, drugs and even human organs.
+Among the technological fields that can be victimized by counterfeits are auto and aircraft parts, toys, medical devices, drugs and even human organs.
 According to one intellectual property law firm:

 Along with making illicit parts for almost any major product, the fashion industry has become a major target of counterfeiters using 3D printing.
 The OHIM in 2017 found that approximately 10% of fashion products sold worldwide are counterfeits, amounting to approximately $28.5 billion of lost revenues per year in Europe alone.
 Industry leaders feared that budding counterfeiters would soon be creating bags, apparel and jewelry at a lower production cost after gaining access to pirated blueprints or digital files from manufacturers.